 Everlaw uses and processes your information, alone or in combination, for the following application and recruitment process, which includes:

-- Verifying your information and conducting reference checks and background checks (where applicable and as consistent with applicable law);
+Verifying your information and conducting reference checks and background checks (where applicable and as consistent with applicable law);

-- Comply with applicable laws, regulations, legal processes or enforceable governmental requests and/or
+Complying with applicable laws, regulations, legal processes, or governmental requests; and/or

-Everlaw employees may have access to your personal information on a business need to know basis, including the concerned hiring manager, Recruiting, Human Resources, IT, and Legal.
+Everlaw employees may have access to your personal information, including the hiring manager, Recruiting, Human Resources, IT, and Legal.

-Everlaw will not share your personal information with any third parties except as described in this Policy.
-Parties with whom we may share your personal information, pursuant to any applicable agreements, include:
+Parties with whom we may share some of your personal information, pursuant to any applicable agreements, include:

 If you have been referred for a job at Everlaw by a current Everlaw employee, with your consent, we may inform that employee about the outcome of the process.

 We may share your personal information with third-party vendors who are working on our behalf and require access to your information to carry out that work.
 Examples include: (A) recruiting software and talent acquisition platforms; (B) cloud hosting providers (to provide data storage and processing services); (C) communications providers (to process new queries and to manage our emails); and (D) corporate services (to facilitate business operations and communications).